 Pokéshopper Quick Links >

-Some release dates subject to change
+Release dates subject to change

 [ Pokémon Center Merchandise Line Reports

 Stay updated with Pokémon Center Reporting, where we translate information from the Official Japanese website with production images.
 Image galleries are taken courtesy of Daisuki Club with previous edit dates.
 Please enjoy the latest campaigns!

 Pokémon Center is inspired by the Pokémon video game, where Pokémon Centers are important destinations that help Trainers on their journey.
 In that tradition, physical Pokémon Centers were first introduced in Japan by The Pokémon Company and continues to thrive in a new online form at PokemonCenter.com.
 More than a dozen physical Pokémon Centers serve Pokémon fans in Japan.
 These Pokémon Centers are a nation-wide retail chain that offers a wide range of Pokémon products in major Japanese cities and central transit hubs.